Comparisons

 What you get:

-• REST, GraphQL, SOAP, WebSocket, and gRPC support
+• REST, GraphQL, SOAP, WebSocket, gRPC, and other protocols

 What you don't get: